Ethnic diversity across the Public Service, Māori representation and senior manager composition.

 Ethnic diversity across all staff

-There is increasing ethnic diversity in the Public Service, with record levels of Pacific, Asian, and MELAA representation.
-Although Europeans [1] still made up the highest proportion (62.2%) in 2024, this has decreased steadily over the past 20 years.
-Both Māori (16.7%) and Pacific (11.0%) representation in the Public Service workforce has increased over the past few years and continue at higher levels compared to the overall New Zealand working-age population (14.9% and 6.7% respectively in the year to June 2024).
+There is increasing ethnic diversity in the Public Service, with record levels of Pacific, Asian, and Middle Eastern, Latin American and African (MELAA) representation.
+Although Europeans [1] still made up the highest proportion (61.5%) in 2025, this has decreased steadily over the past 20 years.
+Both Māori (16.6%) and Pacific (11.4%) representation in the Public Service workforce continue at higher levels compared to the overall New Zealand working-age population (15.3% and 6.8% respectively in the year to June 2025).
+Pacific representation grew again this year, following increases every year since 2015.

-There was a further increase in the representation of Asian staff (15.9%), following increases in each of the preceding 11 years, although this still lags behind Asian representation in the New Zealand working-age population (17.4%).
-The large number of new recruits in the Public Service workforce in recent years has contributed to the increase in Asian representation, with Asians making up a larger proportion of recruits than existing employees.
-Although recruitment in 2023/24 was lower than the previous 5 years, Asians made-up 23.2% of those recruits, the highest proportion since records began in 2000.
-The increase in Asian staff is particularly pronounced in Auckland where Asian staff are 30.2% of Public Service employees in 2024.
+There was a further increase in the representation of Asian staff (16.5%), following increases in every year since 2012, although this still lags behind Asian representation in the New Zealand working-age population (18.5%).
+As in recent years, Asians make up a larger proportion of recruits than existing employees – this was 18.3% in 2024/25, and has contributed to the increase in Asian representation.
+The increase in Asian staff is particularly pronounced in Auckland where Asian staff are 30.7% of Public Service employees in 2025.

-Representation of Middle Eastern, Latin American and African (MELAA) employees in the Public Service (2.3%), has been increasing steadily since 2015 to record levels, and is higher than that in the New Zealand working-age population (1.5%).
+Representation of MELAA employees in the Public Service (2.5%), has been increasing steadily since 2015 to record levels, and is higher than that in the New Zealand working-age population (1.6%).

 There is a fuller range of ethnic diversity in the Public Service workforce below these broad ethnic groups.
 This detailed ethnicity data was collected in the 2025 Public Service Census.
 For example: